Ryan Rickelton

 Ryan David Rickelton (born 11 July 1996) is a South African international cricketer.
 He made his international debut for the South Africa cricket team on 31 March 2022.
 A left handed wicket-keeper batter, Rickelton represents Gauteng, and MI Cape Town at the domestic level.
-Rickelton was a member of the South African team which won the 2025 ICC World Test Championship final, the second ICC title the country has won till date.
+Rickelton was a member of the South African team which won the 2025 World Test Championship final, the second ICC title the country has won to date.

 Domestic career

 He made his first-class debut for Gauteng against Northerns.
 In August 2017, he was named in Nelson Mandela Bay Stars' squad for the first season of the T20 Global League.
 He made his Twenty20 debut for Gauteng in the 2017 Africa T20 Cup on 1 September 2017.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 He was the leading run-scorer in the 2017–18 CSA Provincial One-Day Challenge tournament for Gauteng, with 351 runs in eight matches.
 He was also the leading run-scorer in the 2017–18 Sunfoil 3-Day Cup for Gauteng, with 562 runs in six matches.

 In June 2018, he was named in the squad for the Highveld Lions team for the 2018–19 season.
 The following month, he was named in the Cricket South Africa Emerging Squad.
 In October 2018, he was named in Jozi Stars' squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Jozi Stars team for the 2019 Mzansi Super League tournament.
 Later the same month, he was named in Gauteng's squad for the 2019–20 CSA Provincial T20 Cup.

 In February 2022, Rickelton was named as the captain of the Imperial Lions for the 2021–22 CSA T20 Challenge.

 In 2022, Rickelton signed with Northamptonshire for that year's edition of the County Championship.